sjamgade/monasca-autoscaling/playbook.md

 Refer to [examples.md](./examples.md) for detailed commands

-This is the list of webhooks which monasca will call whenever corresponding alarms have been fired
+This is the list of webhook notfications which Monasca will call whenever corresponding alarms have been fired
 `monasca notification-list`

-Initially no notfications as the alarm have not yet been in **ALARM** state.
-But after ~3 mins the alarm should be in ALARM state
+These notification methods should be assigned to alarm definitions.
 `monasca alarm-definition-list`

-And there should be alarm corresponding to those definitions
+You can use the commands from the previous part to observe the increased CPU utilization.

+Initially no notifications as the alarm have not yet been in **ALARM** state.
+But after ~3 mins the alarm should transition into ALARM state.

+Check the state of the alarms generated from alarm definitions and collected metrics.
 `monasca alarm-list`

+Triggered notifications have no effect in Heat until now because we haven't configured scaling policies.

 ## 3. Add scaling policies